braindatalab/PyBispectra/docs/source/installation.rst

 |

+.. dropdown:: Compatibility with Python ≥ 3.14 on macOS Intel systems

+    Support for macOS Intel systems is limited to Python < 3.14 due to wheel availability limitations for `llvmlite`, which can lead to installation issues using ``pip`` and ``uv``.

+    If you have a macOS Intel system and need to use Python ≥ 3.14, consider using ``conda`` or ``pixi`` for installation.

+|

 If you need to create an environment or project in which to install PyBispectra, you can do so using `venv <https://docs.python.org/3/library/venv.html>`_, `uv <https://docs.astral.sh/uv/>`_, `pixi <https://pixi.prefix.dev/latest/>`_, or